-Simple all-start stuffed acorn squash recipe!
-Prepared Mediterranean-style with an easy rice and lentil pilaf mixture with fresh herbs and pomegranate seeds.
+Simple all-star stuffed acorn squash recipe!
+Prepared Mediterranean-style with an easy rice and lentil pilaf mixture, fresh herbs, and pomegranate seeds.
 A major shortcut makes all the difference!

 This post is brought to you in partnership with Wild Garden.
 All opinions are my own.

-That it is November, and we’re still hanging out open-toed here in Hotlanta, does not change the fact that the world is already colored in beautiful in beautiful hues, and we’re all turning our attention to the coming holidays.
+That it is November–and we’re still hanging out open-toed here in Hotlanta–does not change the fact that the world is already colored in beautiful in beautiful hues, and we’re all turning our attention to the coming holidays.

-And if you were the planning type, you have likely sketched out your Thanksgiving dinner menu with multiple gorgeous sides to support the bird (we know, the so-called “sides” are even more important than the bird itself.
+And if you were the planning type, you have likely sketched out your holiday dinner menu with multiple gorgeous sides to support the turkey (we know, the so-called “sides” are even more important than the bird itself.
 No?)